 About Logan Gilday

-Growing up in the Yukon, being surrounded by nature and spending time in the bush with his family has instilled Logan with a love of wood, and his years at Emily Carr University of Art and Design were spent honing skills which he has applied to his many wood-related projects since graduating in 2010.
+Growing up in the Yukon surrounded by nature, and spending time in the bush with his family has instilled Logan with a love of wood from a young age.
+His years at Emily Carr University of Art and Design were then spent honing skills which he has applied to his many wood-related projects since graduating in 2010.

 Logan's current artwork is driven by a constant desire for him to see his visions brought to life.
 When starting a project, he tends to seek potential in unusual pieces of wood, often chunks which have been discarded or deemed unusable elsewhere.
-He favours large and heavy objects, and will often combine metal components to the wood for structure or visual balance.
-Combined with his ever child-like spirit, Logan's pieces also tend to have an air of whimsy and remind the viewer to forget rationality and allow their inner child to play.
+He favours large and heavy objects, and will often include metal components for structure or visual balance.
+Logan’s child-like spirit consequently gives his pieces an air of whimsy and reminds the viewer to forget rationality and allow their inner child to play.